larswik/IFC-Specification/IFC4x3/Properties/d/Displacement_2JpsASSV5Cifkpo$1F70wR/Documentation.md

-True displacement or total slip on the fault.
+True displacement range or total slip on the fault.